Maison entiÚre·HÎte professionnel

 Quarme Cottage Overview:

-Accommodates 6, ideally 4 adults or a family of 5/6 plus up to 2 dogs.
+Accommodates 6, ideally 4 adults or a family of 5/6.

 Description:

 Quarme Cottage boasts a captivating south-facing view down the Quarme Valley.
-There's a open-plan living, dining, kitchen area and a secure garden equipped with outdoor furniture.
+There's an open-plan living, dining, kitchen area and a secure garden equipped with outdoor furniture.
 In front of the cottage there's a vast grassy space nestling beneath a majestic beech tree, offering sweeping countryside vistas, space to run around and play.
-During the summer months we can set up croquet on the lawn if you'd like to play.

 Convenient parking is located alongside the cottage.